Modern wastewater treatment will need to commercialize emerging technologies to help realize a circular economy.

 Problems with sustainability

-To many people, modern wastewater treatment bears all the hallmarks of a magic trick: a mysterious network of pipes, basins and tanks that make waste simply… disappear.
+To many, modern wastewater treatment bears all the hallmarks of a magic trick: a mysterious network of pipes, basins and tanks that make waste simply disappear.
 But, as with all magic acts, one invariably stumbles upon a tell.
-In the case of wastewater treatment this tell manifests as money, energy, and greenhouse gas (GHG) emissions.
-As a result, wastewater treatment companies, scientists, and engineers are working hard behind the scenes to develop new innovations and technologies that can address these pressing issues and keep the magic act running.
+In the case of wastewater treatment, this tell manifests as money, energy and greenhouse gas (GHG) emissions.
+As a result, wastewater treatment companies, scientists and engineers are working hard behind the scenes to develop new innovations and technologies that can address these pressing issues and keep the magic act running.

 Predominant among these concerns is conventional wastewater treatment’s high cost, often the largest single expenditure for small municipalities.
 In addition, aeration units consume a massive amount of energy.
 In fact, if all wastewater were to be treated with conventional methods, such as the activated sludge process, about 3% of the world's current electricity usage would be consumed.

-Finally, although most organic matter in wastewater comes from biological sources, such as food and plants, wastewater treatment plants still represent a localized source of human-generated carbon dioxide (CO2) emissions, a significant component of GHGs, and reports are on the rise indicating that they also emit a significant amount of non-CO2 GHGs, such as methane and nitrous oxide.
+Although most organic matter in wastewater comes from biological sources, wastewater treatment still represents a localized source of human-generated carbon dioxide (CO2) emissions, a significant component of GHGs, and reports are on the rise indicating that they also emit a significant amount of non-CO2 GHGs, such as methane and nitrous oxide.

 Environmentally sound wastewater treatment

 The “circular economy” refers to the idea of designing systems that remove waste from existing linear production and consumption practices.
-In essence, rather than simply disposing or recycling waste materials after use, the circular economy pushes us to eliminate the very idea of waste by promoting efficient, reusable and biodegradable product design.
+Rather than disposing or recycling waste materials after use, the circular economy asks to eliminate the very idea of waste by promoting efficient, reusable and biodegradable product design.

-The team’s research included site visits to the Scarborough Wastewater Treatment Facility in Narragansett, Rhode Island and the Hatton Wastewater Treatment Works in the United Kingdom, and meetings with leading experts in the field of novel wastewater treatment technologies — including Professor Bruce Rittmann of Arizona State University, winner of the prestigious 2018 Stockholm Water Prize and Professor Jason Ren of Princeton University, who leads the Water and Energy Technologies Lab.
+The team also met with leading experts in the field of novel wastewater treatment technologies such as professor Bruce Rittmann of Arizona State University, 2018 Stockholm Water Prize winner, and professor Jason Ren of Princeton University, who leads the Water and Energy Technologies Lab.

-The team reached out to startup companies that are advancing novel wastewater treatment methods in the industry.
-One such company, Aquacycl, provided valuable guidance based on their experience commercializing microbial fuel cells for treating high strength brewery wastewater.
+The team reached out to startup companies and one such company, Aquacycl, provided guidance based on its experience commercializing microbial fuel cells for treating high strength brewery wastewater.

-One emerging technology, microbial electrosynthesis (MES) has the potential to address many of the environmental concerns about wastewater treatment and is likely to precipitate the emergence of startups and attempts at large-scale commercialization within the next decade.
+Microbial electrosynthesis (MES) has the potential to address many of the environmental concerns about wastewater treatment and will likely lead to the emergence of startups and commercialization within the next decade.

-This is very similar to the chemical reactions occurring inside an aeration basin.
-However, unlike an aeration basin, the bacteria in a microbial electrochemical cell can use the anode, rather than oxygen, as an electron acceptor.
-This allows the electrons to be harvested as electricity which can be put to a variety of uses.
-In particular, MES uses these electrons to stimulate colonies of bacteria on another electrode, called a cathode, to convert CO2 into valuable organic compounds.
+This is similar to the chemical reactions occurring inside an aeration basin.
+Unlike an aeration basin, however, the bacteria in a microbial electrochemical cell can use the anode, rather than oxygen, as an electron acceptor.
+This allows the electrons to be harvested as electricity which can then be put to a variety of uses.
+In particular, MES uses these electrons to stimulate colonies of bacteria on another electrode, called a cathode, to convert CO2 into organic compounds.

-This is important because the ability to valorize domestic wastewater helps close the loop between production and consumption practices by enabling waste to be remade into valuable organic chemical feedstocks.
+The ability to valorize domestic wastewater could close the loop between production and consumption practices by enabling waste to be remade into valuable organic chemical feedstocks.
 The benefits to the environment and human health are numerous.

 UnWastewater worked with Princeton University’s Water and Energy Technologies Lab to construct lab-scale prototypes of MES wastewater treatment systems.
 The team’s continual refinement of microbial electrochemical cells over the course of the 2023 Wege Prize competition ultimately led it to win $10,000.